 I regularly offer classes, workshops and other events with casting directors and agents who work with voiceover talent!
 Keep an eye out on my "Classes" page to see what I have planned next!

-I have never advocated "pay to play" sites like Voices.com and Voice123.com, as I encourage developing genuine relationships (rather than haphazardly, constantly searching the internet for gigs) as the foundation of a long-lasting career; that being said, it is certainly worth having a (free) profile on each of them, if only as a space on the internet for your voice to call its own.
+I have never advocated "pay to play" sites (Voice123.com, etc.) as I encourage developing genuine relationships (rather than haphazardly, constantly searching the internet for gigs) as the foundation of a long-lasting career; that being said, it can be worth having a (free) profile on Voice123, if only as a space on the internet for your voice to call its own before you have your own website.
+Update: While I have never been a fan of "VDC", in light of recent information that has come to public knowledge about their shady (to put it mildly) business practices, I can no longer endorse even having a free profile on the site and am in the process of closing my own free account.
+Feel free to do some searching online if you're curious as to what's led me to make this decision.

 ACX is Amazon's audiobook exchange platform, through which authors can cast narrators for their audiobooks.
+It is also FREE to have an account on the site and use; Audible doesn't take anything until and unless you book through the platform.
 This is a fantastic resource for those interested in audiobooks and narration!

 Craigslist also has voiceover jobs pop up on occasion, in the "tv/film/video", "talent" and "creative" sections.
 Use your judgement, though--if a listing gives you a bad vibe, stay away!!